 • Directed the 2017 offense to one of Clemson’s most-balanced seasons in history, with over 194 yards per game rushing (194.1) and passing (235.5).

 • Co-offensive coordinator of Clemson’s 2016 national championship team.

-• Named one of the top-25 recruiters in the nation in and one of the top-10 recruiters in the ACC in 2015 by Rivals.
+• Named one of the top-25 recruiters in the nation in 2015 and one of the top-10 recruiters in the ACC by Rivals.

-• Coached two-time, Second-Team All-ACC running back Wayne Gallman, who broke the Clemson single-season rushing mark with 1,527 yards in 2015 and rushed for over 1,000 again in 2016.
+• Coached First-Team All-ACC running back Wayne Gallman, who broke the Clemson single-season rushing mark with 1,527 yards in 2015.

 • Coached All-ACC running back Roderick McDowell in 2013.
 He had 1,025 rushing yards and 29 receptions.